jacotri77/iron_worker_node_twitter_bot/readme.md

 <h3>3.
 Register your image with Iron</h3>

-Ok, we’re ready to run this on Iron now, but first we have to let Iron know about the image you just pushed to Docker Hub.<br>
+Ok, we’re ready to run this on Iron now, but first we have to let Iron know about the image you just pushed to Docker Hub.<br><br>
 `iron register USERNAME/IMAGENAME:TAG`

 `Configuring client`<br />